 H.R.
 1662 the Common Sense Housing Investment Act

 Representative Keith Ellison (D-MN) introduced H.R.
-1213, the Common Sense Housing Investment Act of 2013, on March 12.
+1662, the Common Sense Housing Investment Act of 2015 on March 26, 2015.
+The bill:

 - Lowers the cap on the amount of a mortgage for which interest can be deducted from $1 million to $500,000, and allows home equity loans and second homes under the $500,000 cap.

 - Converts the mortgage interest deduction to a 15% non-refundable mortgage interest tax credit.

 - Phases these changes in over five years.

 - Directs the resulting revenue of approximately $196 billion over ten years to the National Housing Trust Fund ($109 billion), the LIHTC ($14 billion), Section 8 ($54 billion), and the Public Housing Capital Fund ($18 billion).

 - Rep. Donna Edwards (D-MD)